Graduate Student Housing

 Lease periods are for 12 months.
-Contracts will begin June 2, July 1, or August 1, 2016, depending on which graduate program you are enrolled in.
-Please contact Tina Thompson at the Auxiliary Housing office for further details.
+Contracts will begin June 2, July 1, or August 1, 2017, depending on which graduate program you are enrolled in.
+Please contact Betty Cotoia at the Auxiliary Housing office for further details.

 Description of Program

-Brown University has established a program designed to assist graduate and medical students with housing in their first year at Brown University.
+Brown University has established a program designed to assist graduate and medical students with housing at Brown University.
 To be eligible for this program, an applicant must be:

-Applicants will be e-mailed their housing assignment during the month of March.
+Applicants will be e-mailed their housing assignment during the first two weeks of April.
 After acceptance of the assignment, applicants will receive a rental agreement via an e-mail attachment, which must be signed and returned to Auxiliary Housing by a specified deadlline.
 If the rental agreement is not returned by the deadline date, the applicant will lose the assigned unit, and the top-ranking applicant on the waiting list will be assigned the unit.

 Students may not rent a two-bedroom apartment in this program for occupancy by one person.
 A two-bedroom unit must house at least two people (related or unrelated).
 Roommates will be assigned to multi-bedroom units unless an applicant for a multi-bedroom unit meets the minimum occupancy requirement.
 For this reason, it is very important to name a preferred roommate, who must also meet the program eligibility requirements and who must also apply for the program.